20 Funny Facts About Schitt's Creek

-Annie Murphy recounted at 92Y Talks in 2018 that she looked to the Kardashians for inspiration for her character.
+In 2018, Annie Murphy recounted at 92Y Talks that she, too, looked to the Kardashians for inspiration for her character.
 “I watched a bunch of clips—YouTube clips, because I couldn’t bring myself to watch entire shows—of, you know, Kardashians and that kind of thing” for some of Alexis’s tone and mannerisms, including the particular way she holds her hands, she explained.
 “When they hold their handbags, they hold their purses [on their arms] with their broken wrist this way,” Murphy said, pantomiming someone holding a bag with their hand hanging limply, palm up.
 For Alexis, she flipped her wrist so that her hand was hanging palm down (you can see it in action here).

 To flesh out his idea, Levy turned to his dad, frequent Christopher Guest collaborator (and American Pie star) Eugene.
 The two had never worked together before; in fact, pre-Schitt’s, Daniel had been adamant about doing his own thing.
 “People are so quick to judge children of people in entertainment,” he told Assignment X. “I just thought, if nobody knows the association and I’m able to build something for myself, then I can introduce my dad—when people actually respect me for what I’ve done, as opposed to snap-judge why I got the job or what I was doing.”

 Why go to him for Schitt’s?
 As Daniel explained to NPR, he had seen the family-loses-it-all idea “played out on mainstream television and sitcoms, but I'd never really seen it explored through the lens of a certain style of realist comedy that my dad does so well.
 So I came to him and pitched the idea and asked him if he would be interested at all in just fleshing it out and seeing if there was anything there.
 And fortunately, there was some interest and we started talking.”